Liquidity twist on bank liability management

-LONDON (IFR) - Wells Fargo (WFC.N) and Yorkshire Building Society (YBS_p.L) joined the bulging liability management pipeline on Thursday, although unlike recent exercises conducted by European banks, they cited liquidity as the rationale for their deals.
+LONDON, Dec 8 (IFR) - Wells Fargo and Yorkshire Building Society joined the bulging liability management pipeline on Thursday, although unlike recent exercises conducted by European banks, they cited liquidity as the rationale for their deals.

 Yorkshire Building Society will be the first UK issuer to take advantage of a change in the country's government-guarantee scheme issues to buy-back government-guaranteed debt and cancel it ahead of its maturity.

-"This buyback facility will be subject to certain conditions and the payment to HM Treasury of a cancellation fee," a Treasury statement said in June.
-"Participating issuers will be charged 15 percent of the fees they would have paid had their bonds been carried to their original maturity dates."
+"This buyback facility will be subject to certain conditions and the payment to HM Treasury of a cancellation fee," a UK treasury statement said in June.
+"Participating issuers will be charged 15% of the fees they would have paid had their bonds been carried to their original maturity dates."

 HSBC and JP Morgan are handling the trade which is targeting GBP1.5bn of government-guaranteed debt maturing next year.
-The offer is capped at a maximum of 750 million pounds however.
+The offer is capped at a maximum of GBP750m however.

-The exercise targets three bonds in dollars, euros and sterling: $350 million, 750 million euros and a 600 million pounds.
+The exercise targets three bonds in dollars, euros and sterling: USD350m, EUR750m and a GBP600m.
 Yorkshire is paying a premium over where the bonds were trading in the secondary market, although a banker close to the deal said it was difficult to calculate how much it was exactly as the securities are very illiquid.
 The banks is offering 100.25 on the dollar, Gilts flat on the sterling and 40bp over Bunds for the euros.

 In a statement, Yorkshire said that the tender would help optimise its available liquidity and its obligations under the UK government 2008 Credit Guarantee Scheme (CGS).